Go Fish with the Kids!

 Enjoy Free Fishing Days

-Take advantage of New Hampshire’s annual Free Fishing Days on January 16 and June 5, 2021.
-You can fish any fresh or salt water in N.H. without a license on those days.
+Take advantage of New Hampshire’s annual Free Fishing Days on January 21 and June 3, 2023.
+You can fish any fresh- or saltwater in N.H. without a license on those days.
 Applies to both residents and non-residents.
 All other fishing regulations apply.
-Note that all anglers participating in fishing tournaments on Free Fishing Days must have a license.
+Note that all adult anglers participating in fishing tournaments on Free Fishing Days must have a license.